2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-The Pension Assistance List (PAL) is a service created by the American Academy of Actuaries.
+The Pension Assistance List (PAL) is a service created by the Academy.
 It is open to actuaries who are interested in helping individuals who seek to understand their pension benefits.
 It is intended to provide professional services to consumers who have questions about their pension plans.
 PAL is not intended to provide legal support or expert witness services in connection with pending or contemplated litigation.
 When a request is received, the PAL coordinator seeks to find an actuary from the PAL volunteer list who has the appropriate expertise.
 The PAL actuary contacts the consumer directly and commits to offer up to four hours of free help.
 Knowledge of pension and retirement benefits is required.
 For more information about the PAL program, please visit the webpage.

 Writing Opportunities